-Saint Mary’s College offers up to $13,000 in tuition-remission scholarships in Performance and Theatre Studies, and Technical Theatre and Design, to incoming freshmen.
-Awards are renewable for four years, and are merit-based for demonstrated artistic excellence.
-Scholarship auditions for students entering in Fall 2016 will be in January 2016.
-We will accept applications through January 2, 2016 or until all slots are filled.
+Theatre Program Scholarship auditions for students entering in Fall 2017 will be held on January 21st, 2017.
+We will accept applications through January 21st, 2017 or until all audition slots are filled.
 Students must apply to Saint Mary's College before the auditions in January.
 We recommend meeting the early-bird deadline for college application.
-Contact the Director of your program of interest for more information on how to audition for performance ensembles.

-- Prepare two contrasting monologues, one modern/contemporary and one classical [e.g. Shakespeare, Greek, Moliere].
-The two pieces may not exceed five minutes total, and should be age and type appropriate.
-The program should be fully memorized and rehearsed.
-You will also be asked to improvise in response to specific direction.
+Prepare two contrasting monologues, one modern/contemporary and one classical [e.g. Shakespeare, Greek, Moliere].
+The two pieces may not exceed five minutes total, and should be age- and type- appropriate.
+TIPS: Your program should be fully memorized and rehearsed.
+You may be asked to improvise in response to specific direction.

-- Prepare a 90 second movement study.
+Also, prepare a 90 second silent movement study.
 Choose from the following menu of topics:

 - Choose a “daily routine” – some sequence of ordinary physical actions you perform about the same every day.
 Now, imagine that your environment has become gigantic, ala Alice in Wonderland.
 Try to complete your “routine” anyway, using these giant objects.
 Find new steps and solutions to achieve your goal.